bcbi/bidss/CONTRIBUTING.md

 Once you have resolved all of the merge conflicts and removed all of the conflict markers, click on the `Mark as resolved` button.
 Then, click on the green `Commit merge` button.

-## 3.3 "Complicated" merge conflicts
+## 4.3.
+"Complicated" merge conflicts (merge conflicts that must be resolved using the command line)

 TODO: write this section.